Tuition & Fees

 Butler University offers a payment plan that allows students and families to divide the semester charges (e.g., tuition, fees, room, board, etc.) into manageable monthly payments.
 There is a nominal participation fee of $25 (four payments) that has been waived for fall 2020.
-Further information regarding the 2018–2019 payment plan is available at www.butler.edu/student-accounts.
-A late fee of 1 percent of the past-due amount will be charged to your account if payment is not received by the due date on the E-Bill, or if the amount received is less than the payment indicated on the E-Bill and a Student Financials Hold All indicator will be added to the account.
+Further information regarding the 2019–2020 payment plan is available at www.butler.edu/student-accounts.
+A late fee of 1 percent of the past-due amount will be charged to the student account if payment is not received by the due date on the E-Bill or if the amount received is less than the payment indicated on the E-Bill and a Student Financials Hold All indicator will be added to the account.
 Payment plan participation may be jeopardized and discontinued after two missed payments or payments submitted that are less than the amount billed.
 If the payment plan is discontinued, the balance will accrue interest and will be due in full immediately.
 Students with past-due balances may also have classes canceled.
 Individuals with past-due balances or poor payment histories with the University may be denied participation in the plan.

 The Office of Student Accounts utilizes electronic billing (E-Bill) and electronic payment (E-Pay), for which information is available at www.butler.edu/student-accounts.
 Payment is accepted electronically by check (no fee) or credit card.
 Credit card payments include a 2.75 percent nonrefundable convenience fee.
 MasterCard, Discover, American Express, and Visa are accepted.
 Note: The Office of Student Accounts also accepts paper checks, cash, money orders, and 529 savings plan distribution for payment.

 The University provides a tuition prepayment plan, which guarantees a fixed tuition rate for all prepaid semesters.
 The prepaid tuition rates are based on the first term in which the student participates in the prepaid program.
 This program applies only to students enrolled on a full-time basis in an undergraduate degree program or the PharmD program.
 The prepayment plan does not apply to graduate programs and does not apply to summer tuition charges.
 Additional information is available at www.butler.edu/student-accounts/billing-payment/information.